hall4jm/CapstoneBUS/README.md

 The 1-cycle policy works by increasing the learning rate from the starting learning rate to a maximum learning rate and then lowering it again to zero over one cycle, typically chosen to be slightly less than the total training epochs.

+# Model Interpretation
+When making a classification dealing with patient outcomes, radiologists must trust the models' classification.
+Deep learning architectures often operate as black boxes, making it hard to interpret why the classifications were made.
+To help interpret these models, we implemented local interpretable model-agnostic explanations (LIME).
+LIME creates synthesized images from a given image, using perturbations in the localized area of the image to see how that area affects the probability associated with a classification.
+The areas of most importance are then found using linear models such as weighted linear regression (Ribeiro et al., 2016).